Article 1: Definition

 - items proposed by the Executive Committee if any

-7.5.
+7.4.
 All EFPM members are entitled to attend to the General Assembly, represented by a maximum of two delegates, who have the right to speak but only one shall have the right to vote.
-Honorary members have one vote each.
-Corporate members have ten votes each.
-Supporting members have no vote.
+Corporate members have ten votes each, Associated and Honorary members have one vote each , Supporting members have no vote.

-7.7.
-The General Assembly will only open if a quorum of forty per cent (40%) of the total number of the EFPM members is present .
+7.6.
+The General Assembly will only open if a quorum of forty per cent (40%) of the total number of the corporate members is present.

-7.11.
-Candidates for the post of the President and the post of an Executive Committee officer must be nominated by the national EFPM member organisation to which the candidate is associated.
-Members of the Executive Committee may re-stand for election at their own free will.
-All applications for candidature shall be submitted to the EFPM General Secretary not later than 30 calendar days prior to the commencement of the General Assembly.
+7.10.
+Candidates for the post of the President and the post of an Executive Committee officer must be nominated by the corporate member organisation to which the candidate is associated.
+Members of the Executive Committee may restand for election on their own free will.
+All applications for candidature shall be submitted to the EFPM General Secretary not later than thirty (30) days prior to the commencement of the General Assembly.